Peruvian art: Contemporary art

 Teresa Burga was a multimedia artist that works with conceptual art since the 60s and 70s.
 She was a pioneer in media art, art and technology and installation art in Peru.
 She was one of the most important non-objectualist artists of those decades in Peru.

 In sculpture Cristina Gálvez was one of the most influential artists and art educators.

 In the 1980s after the art festival Contacta 1979 the group Huayco was created by Charo Noriega, Mariella Zevallos, Maria Luy, Armando Williams, Herbert Rodriguez and Juan Javier Salazar.
 This group appropriated the means of production and iconography of popular aesthetics.

 Within the history of Contemporary Art in Peru the Third Biennial of Trujilo in 1990 played an important role.
 This biennial included local artists as well as artists from neighboring countries.
 Jorge Eduardo Eielson and Jorge Piqueras were among the exhibiting artists that returned to Peru from Europe to participate within this biennial.
 It was the last biennial in Trujillo.
 In 1992 the artist Jaime Higa presented an exhibition at The Museum of Italian Art in Lima curated by Gustavo Buntinx.
 The 80s were marked by the civil war and artists responded to the political situation.
 Among these artists are Eduardo Tokeshi, Ricardo Wiesse and Alfredo Marquez.

 Later on in 1997 the First Ibero American Biennial was produced in Lima directed by Luis Lama.
 This biennial allowed for the exchange of ideas and a wider exposure for Peruvian artists.
-A memorable moment within this biennial was the unexpected performance by Elena Tejada-Herrera, which became an milestone within the history of Peruvian performance art.
+A memorable moment within this biennial was the unexpected performance by Elena Tejada-Herrera, which became a milestone within the history of Peruvian performance art.
 In 1999 Tejada-Herrera was awarded the first prize in the contest Passport for and Artist with a performance for which she hired street sellers performing on the streets of Lima.

 Another milestone in the history of contemporary Peruvian art is the Travestite Museum created by the philosopher and drag queen Giussepe Campuzano in 2003.